polkascan/py-substrate-metadata-docs/docs/litmus-parachain/xtokens.md

 ### transfer
 Transfer native currencies.

-`dest_weight` is the weight for XCM execution on the dest chain, and it would be charged from the transferred assets.
+`dest_weight_limit` is the weight for XCM execution on the dest chain, and it would be charged from the transferred assets.
 If set below requirements, the execution may fail and assets wouldn&\#x27;t be received.

 It&\#x27;s a no-op if any error on local XCM execution or message sending.